-Carlee Joined the Equality PAC Board in April of 2015 after nearly 3 years of volunteer leadership within the organization starting with the Equality PAC where they helped with fundraising events and as the Equality PAC Volunteer Coordinator.
-Carlee also worked as the Trans Justice Policy Fellow at Basic Rights Oregon focusing on prison and jail work and continues that work by co-facilitating a group whose mission is to provide space for trans and gender non-conforming folks to safely discuss their experiences within the prison system in Oregon and beyond.
-Carlee, a Portland native, spends most of their time wondering the city and enjoying the vibrant queer culture and cuddling with their overstuffed cat Mr. Pickles.
-(Pronouns: They/Them or Carlee)
+Carlee joined the Equality PAC Board in April of 2015 after nearly 3 years of volunteer leadership within the organization.
+Carlee also worked for Basic Rights Oregon, first as the Equality PAC volunteer Coordinator and then as the Trans Justice Policy Fellow where she focused on work impacting folks who are incarcerated.
+She has continued this work since by co-facilitating a group whose mission is to provide space for trans and gender non-conforming folks to safely discuss their experiences with the prison system in Oregon and beyond.
+Carlee now works for Beyond These Walls, an organization that provides services to incarcerated folks in Oregon and Washington.
+Carlee, a Portland native, spends most of her time wandering the city trying new food and enjoying the vibrant queer culture.

 Evangelina Sundgrenz lives in Eugene, OR and is a multilingual marketing and communications professional, managing message development on behalf of businesses and organizations across the Pacific Northwest.
 Additionally, she has managed programs in education, arts, and advocated to expand childcare subsidy programs in California.
 Evangelina is a passionate advocate for equity, public education, and social change.
 She also serves on the Eugene 4J School District budget committee.
 (Pronouns: She/her)